matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 - [x] a new tentacle is added
 - [x] the release process for a project is changed

+# Important note

+This plugin was written before [Octopus Subscriptions](https://octopus.com/docs/administration/subscriptions) was available.
+It is highly recommended that you use subscriptions where possible rather than this plugin, as this plugin adds reasonable load to your Octopus server due to the way it calls the API.

 # Installation

 Download the [latest release](https://github.com/matt-richardson/teamcity-octopus-build-trigger-plugin/releases/latest), and drop it into your [<TeamCity Data Directory>](https://confluence.jetbrains.com/display/TCD9/TeamCity+Data+Directory)/plugins folder.
 Restart TeamCity.